 In the Solaris environment, the fundamental routines for base conversion in all languages are contained in the standard C library, libc.
-These routines use table-driven algorithms that yield correctly-rounded conversion between any input and output formats.
-In addition to their accuracy, table-driven algorithms reduce the worst-case times for correctly-rounded base conversion.
+These routines use tabledriven algorithms that yield correctly rounded conversion between any input and output formats subject to modest restrictions on the lengths of the strings of decimal digits involved.
+In addition to their accuracy, table-driven algorithms reduce the worst-case times for correctly rounded base conversion.

-The IEEE standard requires correct rounding for typical numbers whose magnitudes range from 10^{-44} to 10^{+44} but permits slightly incorrect rounding for larger exponents.
+The IEEE standard requires correct rounding for typical numbers whose magnitudes range from 10-44 to 10+44 but permits slightly incorrect rounding for larger exponents.
 (See section 5.6 of IEEE Standard 754.)
 The libc table-driven algorithms round correctly throughout the entire range of single, double, and double extended formats.